 Definition of a single-handed provider

-A single-handed provider is any OH physician or practitioner who operates independently as a peripatetic service or services with offices.
+A single-handed provider is any OH physician or practitioner who operates independently as a peripatetic service or as a service with offices.

 They may have access to an identified occupational physician, listed on the GMC specialist register, including for advice or the escalation of cases and have administrative support but do not employ directly or contract any other clinical or technical staff.

-Note: This does not apply to single-handed providers who outsource large multiple contracts or work to networks or third party providers, etc. other than for their own reasonable holiday cover or as part of Business Continuity planning, when checks under A1.3 would apply.
+Note: This does not apply to single-handed providers who outsource large multiple contracts or work to networks or third party providers, etc. other than for their own reasonable holiday cover and it would be considered between 6 to 8 week's annual leave is reasonable or as part of Business Continuity planning, which might include having another clinician nominated within your Business Continuity document who would provide cover in case of any adverse events, such as your own illness or incapacitation, when checks under A1.3 would apply.

 Definition of a site